dart-lang/site-www/src/tools/non-promotion-reasons.md

 **Solution:**

-If the field and the conflicting getter are truly unrelated, you can work around the problem by giving them different names:
+If the field and the conflicting entity are truly unrelated, you can work around the problem by giving them different names:

 {:.good}